GoogleCloudPlatform/community/tutorials/google-kubernetes-engine-hyperparameter-search/index.md

 prediction = gke_search.predict(X_test)
 ```

-You can follow the steps in the [sample notebook][gke_randomized_search] to run a hyperparameter search fitting job on Google Kubernetes Engine.
+You can follow the steps in the [sample notebook][gke_randomized_search] to run a hyperparameter search fitting job on Kubernetes Engine.

 The sample code comes with some [helper modules][helper] to keep the workflow in the notebook by handling various upload/download tasks.
 Below we look at some key pieces of the helper modules to better understand how they work.

 ### [`cloudbuild_helper.py`][cloudbuild_helper.py]

 To run the hyperparameter search job on a Kubernetes Engine cluster, we need to package the code in a docker image.
-For the purpose of this sample you can think of a docker image as a piece of executable code that is already bundled with its dependencies, and can be run anywhere.
+For the purpose of this sample, you can think of a docker image as a piece of executable code that is already bundled with its dependencies, and can be run anywhere.

 We use a service provided by Cloud Registry to build and register the docker image we need.